 The prognosis is difficult to predict.
 The disorder may resolve on its own or after treatment, or it may progress to lung fibrosis or lymphoma (a cancer).
 One half to two thirds of people are alive 5 years after diagnosis.

-Treatment is with corticosteroids, other immunosuppressants, or both, but the effectiveness of these drugs is unknown.
+Treatment is with corticosteroids, cytotoxic drugs (such as azathioprine or cyclophosphamide), or both, but the effectiveness of these drugs is unknown.